1098-T IRS information reporting

 In previous years, your 1098-T included an amount in Box 2 that represented the qualified tuition and related expenses (QTRE) we billed to your student account for the calendar (tax) year.
 Due to a change to institutional reporting requirements under federal law, beginning with tax year 2018, we will report in Box 1 the amount of QTRE you paid during the year.

 Depending on your income (or your family's income, if you are a dependent), whether you were considered full or half-time enrolled, and the amount of your qualified educational expenses for the year, you may be eligible for a federal education tax credit.
 (You can find detailed information about claiming education tax credits in IRS Publication 970, page 9.)

 The dollar amounts reported on your Form 1098-T may assist you in completing IRS Form 8863 - the form used for calculating the education tax credits that a taxpayer may claim as part of your tax return.

 University of Nevada, Reno is unable to provide you with individual tax advice, but should you have questions, you should seek the counsel of an informed tax preparer or adviser.

 The electronic version of the 1098-T is available through your MyNevada for students who meet the criteria to have a 1098-T generated.
-Click here for a tutorial on how to receive and access your 1098-T electronically.

 The University of Nevada Reno does NOT produce a 1098-T for students whose QTRE is completely covered by scholarships, grants, or a third-party.